Paul Epworth tells us about his sci-fi-inspired debut solo album and "nostalgic" new single 'Love Galaxy' | NME

 Paul Epworth is about to make one giant leap with his debut solo record ‘Voyager’.
 The Grammy-winning producer – who’s worked with the likes of Adele, Coldplay, Bloc Party, Florence + The Machine and Lana Del Rey – has delved into deep space for the project, fusing influences from classic sci-fi movies, spiritual jazz and hip-hop to create a high-concept album bursting with nostalgia.

 Epworth told NME that completing the LP had been a case of “timing and the stars aligning”, with it being a total of five years in the making.
-“Case in point: I managed to deliver my record on International Star Wars day (May 4),” he laughs “It was very fitting, it was meant to be.”
+“Case in point: I managed to deliver my record on International Star Wars day (May 4),” he laughs.
+“It was very fitting, it was meant to be.”

 Arriving today (May 7), new single ‘Love Galaxy’ (featuring Jay Electronica, Lil Silva and Glass Animals’ Dave Bayley) presents Epworth’s solo mission statement to the world.
 He spoke to NME about the song, his ideas for a virtual reality live tour, who he’s listening to during lockdown and looked back on the halcyon days of ’00s indie.